 “We were so busy during the whole time on the ground.
 The ground staff wouldn’t let the passengers disembark because there were so many aircraft at this tiny airport and the terminal was packed.
 After a while the passengers became restless and thirsty, most of these people had come all the way from California”.

 As the KLM aircraft had landed first, Captain Van Zanten’s request to let his passengers disembark and be transferred to the terminal had been granted.
-One lady decided to stay as she lived in Tenerife which meant 234 passengers would eventually re-board the aircraft.
+One lady decided to stay as she lived in Tenerife, meaning 234 passengers would eventually re-board the aircraft.

 A few hours later, Las Palmas re-opened and Captain Van Zanten and Captain Grubbs were keen to get their aircraft and passengers to the neighbouring island.